 The pagan sacrifice

 From the point of view of the unconscious archetype, the experience is reversed.
 In pagan mythology, the god experiences “death”, or severe diminution, when it enters earthly existence.
-It means that the spirit gives up its autonomy as it is chained to earthly reality.
-When God took on human flesh it was, from his perspective, equal to severe debasement and restriction.
+It means that the spirit gives up its autonomy, as it is chained to earthly reality.
+When God took on human flesh, it was, from his perspective, equal to severe debasement and restriction.
 God sacrificed himself by becoming human, which means that an enormous boon was granted humanity.
-Yet humanity is obligated to sustain the spiritual world, otherwise things risk going very wrong.
+Yet humanity is obligated to sustain the spiritual world, otherwise things risk going bad.
 As subjects to the divine, it is our responsibility that the unconscious spirit retains its autonomy.
 It requires that a continual devotional practice be upheld in the form of sacrifice.
 In order to make up for the great gifts that are accorded humanity, we must take on responsibility for the divine sphere, because it is a very risky situation when it is undergoing depletion.
 The spiritual brew must keep simmering in the unconscious.
 The more gifts received, the more acute the theme of sacrifice.
-The mythic mirrored worldview concerns the fact that conscious realization means debasement or even death from the perspective of the unconscious.
+The mythic mirrored worldview concerns the fact that conscious realization means debasement, or even death, from the perspective of the unconscious.
 It is the real meaning of the recurrent motif of the dying god (cf. Winther, 2009, here).

 The sacrifice of God means that sin is removed from humanity, as we needn’t wander in darkness anymore.
 To sin means to “miss the goal” and to be inept.
 Humanity isn’t inept anymore, but has developed remarkable aptitude in many ways.
 Jesus, in turn, resolved to take sin away from God, which means that God is restored to glory.
 In St Anselm’s (c.
-1033-1109) formulation Christ’s sacrifice repays God for “lost honour”, which signifies a loss of moral vitality (cf. Wiki, here).
+1033-1109) formulation, Christ’s sacrifice repays God for “lost honour”, which signifies a loss of moral vitality (cf. Wiki, here).
 Jesus dies as the worst of sinners, in likeness to Adam.
 He has been elevated to the highest glory ever appointed a living being, receiving gifts of clear-sightedness that nobody else has acquired, because he was exempt from original sin.
 Yet he sacrifices his royal regalia.
-The notion of double salvation is well-known in pagan theology.
+A similar notion of double salvation is well-known in pagan theology.
 Indra and Shiva must come down to earth to expiate their sin.
-By entering earthly existence they remove the sin of the world.
-However, at the same time, their worshippers are involved in transferring their own merit to the gods, in order for them to regain their vitality (cf. Doniger, 1980, pp.141ff).
-From the perspective of the gods, to regain vitality (i.e., to remove divine sin) means to restore autonomy, so that they may continue their life in the spiritual abode, afar from earth.
+By entering earthly existence, they remove the sin of the world.
+However, at the same time, their worshippers are involved in transferring their own merit to the gods, in order for them to regain their vitality (cf. Doniger, 1980, pp. 141ff).
+From the perspective of the gods, to regain vitality (i.e., to remove divine sin) means to restore autonomy, so that they themselves may continue their life in the spiritual abode, afar from earth.
 Redemption thus works both ways.
-According to this logic, the more gifts we have received in life (especially gifts of personality, such as intellect) the stronger is the sacrificial impetus.
-We must redeem the god as he has bestowed on us such a great sacrifice — he has stifled himself and given up his autonomy, for us.
-The ancients knew this, but we have lost this insight, something which spells disaster.
+According to this logic, the more gifts we have received in life (especially gifts of personality, such as intellect), the stronger is the sacrificial impetus.
+We must redeem the god, as he has bestowed on us such a great sacrifice — he has stifled himself and given up his autonomy, for us.
+The ancients knew this; but we have lost this insight, something which spells disaster.

-According to Jung we must integrate the shadow and resolve to carry our own sin, which is regarded an easy accomplishment.
+According to Jung, we must integrate the shadow and resolve to carry our own sin, which is regarded an easy accomplishment.
 But he rejects the notion that we should carry the sin of God — in psychological terms — contribute to the autonomy of the archetypal realm.
 Yet, it can only be accomplished by a redemptive work that involves sacrifice.
 The essential shadow problem really revolves around the shadow of God.
 But when the individuant sets out to draw even more lifeblood from the living God (which Jung equates with the unconscious), the shadow-problem grows even bigger.
-However, Jung and M-L von Franz had the insight that we must not overcharge the unconscious.
+As a matter of fact, Jung and M-L von Franz had the insight that we must not overcharge the unconscious.
 They realized that there’s a point in remaining moderately unconscious, although they never theorized much around it.
 This theoretical lopsidedness gave rise to Edward F. Edinger’s egomaniacal psychology (cf. Winther, 1999, here).
 Drug use, or ‘profane spirituality’, is also a means of overcharging the unconscious.

-In Isaiah (The Suffering and Glory of the Servant, ch.52-53) is portrayed a righteous man, highly exalted yet “disfigured beyond that of any human being and his form marred beyond human likeness”.
+In Isaiah (The Suffering and Glory of the Servant, chs.
+52-53) is portrayed a righteous man, highly exalted yet “disfigured beyond that of any human being and his form marred beyond human likeness”.
 It was the Lord’s will to crush him and cause him to suffer, to make his life an offering for sin.
 It is due to the servant’s exalted righteousness that he is capable of carrying the sin of God.
 This is divine sin transference.
-The atonement sacrifice allows God regained vitality by the transfer of ‘sin’ carried by the divine.
-The notion that the Servant makes intercession and bears the sin of many, means that he takes upon himself divine sin in the stead of others.
+The atonement sacrifice allows God regained vitality, by the transfer of the ‘sin’ carried by the divine.
+The notion that the Servant makes intercession, and bears the sin of many, means that he takes upon himself divine sin in the stead of others.
 It allows others to go free.
 The Book of Job centers around this very theme.
 Also the Christ is marred beyond human likeness.
 He gives his life as a ransom for many (cf. Mark 10:45).
 In what way do these human qualities correspond to the archetype of the Self?